-- Only one policy map can be assigned to the control-plane interface. - First define a class map, then define a policy map, and finally use the service-policy command to bind the policy map to the control-plane interface. - The switch does not allow a policy map to be bound to an interface for egress traffic.
+- Only one policy map can be assigned to the control-plane interface. - First define a class map, then define a policy map, and finally use the servicepolicy command to bind the policy map to the control-plane interface. - The switch does not allow a policy map to be bound to an interface for egress traffic show policy-map This command displays the QoS policy map that defines classification criteria for control-plane incoming traffic on the control-plane interface.